You want the very best for your children. The finest education. The perfect job. The safest and most comfortable place to live.

 Maybe you’re thinking about purchasing a pied-a-terre that can double as a residence for your children so long as they need it.
 Maybe you want to give them the gift of a home now, to reduce your estate taxes later on.
 Maybe you’d like to help your kids buy a home on their own terms, helping them out by giving them a loan but not outright gifting them with an entire house.

 Whatever the case, you’re not alone.
-According to Kiplinger, 26 percent of first-time homebuyers received a financial gift towards buying a home, and another 6 percent received a loan from someone in their family.
+According to National Association of REALTORS®, 23 percent of younger homebuyers received a financial gift towards buying a home, and another 6 percent received a loan from someone in their family.

 The good news is that there are many ways to help out.
 Here are some of the options, so you can choose the one that’s right for you and your family: